 The OCI is housed at The Saxifrage School, a higher education laboratory working to lower costs, foster transparency, re-think the campus, and reconcile theory and practice.
-The Initiative is funded on Gratipay, and we communicate primarily using GitHub.
+The Initiative is funded on Gratipay (now Liberapay), and we communicate primarily using GitHub.
 Some of us can be found on the initiative’s IRC channel on freenode: ##opencompany.
 We are using Google Analytics to get stats from our site.
 Our statistics are publicly available here.

 The OCI is funded by pay-what-you-want membership dues via Liberapay.